TIBCOSoftware/snappydata/docs/vsd/vsd_cpu.md

 # CPU Usage

-SnappyData provides host and JVM statistics for examining system load.
+TIBCO ComputeDB provides host and JVM statistics for examining system load.

 An example follows the table.